Nanostructured multiferroic liquids: on the way to fluid ferroelectric magnets: Main

-Some domains (Type 1) are uniform and display extinct states twice upon a 90$^{\circ}$ rotation.
-In contrast, Type 2a and 2b domains show no extinction, suggesting a twisted director structure with opposite handednesses (Supplementary Note 1, Fig.~\ref{fig:SItextures}d, e).
-Type 1 domains exhibit a regular pattern of thin and thick lines with a quasi-periodic structure on a scale of \qty{20}{\micro\meter} at room temperature (Fig.~\ref{fig:schemes}a).
-The optical transmission analysis suggests a splay deformation of the director with the alignment along the striped pattern in the middle between the thin disclination lines.
-The stripes respond to an external magnetic field.
-A preferred direction is determined by the magnetic field applied during sample annealing.
-When a magnetic field is applied along this direction, the pattern undergoes a minor rearrangement, resulting in the straightening of the disclination lines (Fig.~\ref{fig:schemes}a top).
-A field in the opposite direction disturbs the disclination lines leading to a buckling instability (Fig.~\ref{fig:schemes}a, bottom).
-These observations imply that the mNPs are incorporated into the disclination lines, with their magnetisation aligned parallel to the lines.
+Some domains (Type 1) display high contrast between states of transmission maxima and minima upon a 90$^{\circ}$ rotation between crossed polarisers.
+In contrast, Type 2a and 2b domains show no extinction, suggesting a twisted director structure with opposite handednesses (Supplementary Note 3, Fig.~\ref{fig:SItextures2}c).
+Type 1 domains exhibit a regular pattern of thin and thick lines with a quasi-periodic structure on a scale of \qty{20}{\micro\meter} at room temperature (Fig.~\ref{fig:thincells}b).
+The optical transmission analysis suggests a splay deformation of the director with the alignment along the striped pattern in the middle between the thin disclination lines, corresponding to the $\pi$-flip of the polar director.
+(Supplementary Figs.~\ref{fig:SItextures2}d-g,~\ref{fig:SIp3}).
+The stripes respond to an external magnetic field (Supplementary Movie 4).
+The preferred direction is determined by the magnetic field applied during sample annealing.
+When a magnetic field is applied along this direction, the pattern undergoes a minor rearrangement, resulting in the straightening of the disclination lines (Fig.~\ref{fig:thincells}b top).
+A field in the opposite direction disturbs the disclination lines leading to a buckling instability (Fig.~\ref{fig:thincells}b, bottom).
+These observations imply that the nanoplatelets are incorporated into the disclination lines, with a component of their magnetisation aligned parallel to the lines.
+The particle's coupling to the nematic director in the volume occurs via the director anchoring at the disclinations' interface.
 Additionally, the particles are anchored in the disclination lines and cannot freely rotate under moderate fields.
-The particle's coupling to the nematic director in the volume occurs via the director anchoring at the disclinations' interface.
+A threshold field in the range of \qty{120}{\milli\tesla} is required for reassembly of the lines.
+Such switching occurs in a soliton-like fashion as a propagating deformation (Supplementary Movie 5).

+As shown in Fig.~\ref{fig:thincells}c, propagating director distortions were observed upon the application of a magnetic field of approximately \qty{140}{\milli\tesla}.
+Significant textural transformations occur upon field inversion, suggesting bistability in the system.
+In contrast, applying a magnetic field of the same polarity induces only minor distortions.
+However, strong anchoring of the director at the substrates restricts reorientation away from the disclination lines.